 - EU citizens and their family members already in the UK at that point will still be able to stay by applying under the Settlement Scheme.

 - The position is less clear for EU citizens whose residence in the UK begins after 29 March 2019.
 However, in the event of a no-deal scenario, the current provisions of EU law on freedom of movement will remain in force at least for the short term, as these have been incorporated into UK law by the European Union (Withdrawal) Act 2018.
 In practice, this means that the current rights of EEA nationals to enter, live and work in the UK would broadly continue until the UK introduces new law to change those rights.

-If you are interested in finding out more (including our bespoke right to work training for your business) or you have other UK immigration related queries, please contact our immigration Partners, Annabel Mace and/or Supinder Sian.
+If you are interested in finding out more (including our bespoke right to work training for your business) or you have other UK immigration related queries, please contact our immigration Partner, Annabel Mace.